-The majority of the aspirant those who are preparing for the Civil Service Examination have had this question “How to read the Hindu?”.
+The majority of the aspirants who are preparing for the Civil Service Examination have had this question “How to read the Hindu?”.
 The Hindu is a highly recommended newspaper for the civil services examination, in light of the fact that the vast majority of the questions are triggered from that point.

 According to the recent trends, the current affairs play a crucial role in the Civil Services Examination.
 The preparation for current affairs has to be done very smartly, incorporating the conventional areas also.
-This holistic approach enables a candidate to fetch handsome mark both in the preliminary and main examination.
+This holistic approach enables a candidate to fetch a handsome mark both in the preliminary and main examination.

 - Examine the previous year’s question papers in order to get a glimpse of what kind of questions are asked on current affairs in IAS prelims and mains exam.